bitovi/academy/src/advanced-typescript/scripts/README.md

 └── codesandbox-link-helpers.js
 ```

 It is also possible to override the source using `--source`.
 The `--source` option accepts globs for pattern matching.
-It's default is set to look for all the exercise files within the advanced typescript course.
+It’s default is set to look for all the exercise files within the advanced typescript course.

 > #### **Heads Up:**
 >